1 Hr., 36 Mins.

 For Michael Powell, the much-lionized English film director, falling out of

-public favor looked something like what was described in the second category.
+public favor looked something like what was described in the first category.

 For a period lasting from 1939 to 1957, Powell co-directed steadily venerated feature-lengths with the filmmaker Emeric Pressburger, whom he met in 1938 while they were both working for London Films.

 Their 18-year partnership, which would see a couple of post-breakup reunions down the road, saw the creation of some of cinema’s most acclaimed, influential films.
 Often remarked about was their shared, innovative visual sensibility — defined by robust color and unconventional angling.
 Even more so, though, was how those visuals were complemented by sinewy performances and urgent themes.
 Awards attention was consistent; actors were eager to work for them.

 After the release of Night Ambush, a war film from 1957, Powell and Pressburger parted ways, in the name of pursuing solo projects.
 Most artists who cry independence hope their careers will be renewed, inspired by their liberation.
 But Powell’s career would essentially be destroyed “suddenly and without warning” by the time he finished his second post-Pressburger feature.
 The film, Peeping Tom, a psychological thriller thematically comparable to Alfred Hitchcock’s Psycho, which was also released in 1960, was a 180 — an unambiguous horror movie that markedly contrasted with the oft-operatic movies for which Powell and his longtime creative partner were known.